liaohuqiu/liaohuqiu.github.io/_posts/blog/2014-03/2014-03-03-jekyll-plugins-on-github-pages.md

 ---
 layout: post_wide
 title: Jekyll Plugins and Github Pages
-description: "Using jekyll plugins on github pages, the right way."
+description: "Using Jekyll plugins on github pages, the right way."
 keywords:   "Jekyll plugins, not working Github pages"
 category: blog
 ---

 ####First of all:

-Github Pages works in `safe mode` in which most of the jekyll plugins can not work.
+Github Pages works in `safe mode` in which most of the Jekyll plugins can not work.

-So we can not use jekyll plugins on github pages, even you have marked it to `safe`.
+So ***we can not use Jekyll plugins on github pages***, even you have marked it to `safe`.
 If you have tried, you will know.

 **We must use the other way:**